dusek2/youtube_analysis/README.md

 Use `fetch_youtube_data.py` to download video metadata and transcripts for a YouTube channel.
 The script requires a YouTube Data API key provided via the `YOUTUBE_API_KEY` environment variable.

+The script now outputs progress messages using Python's built‑in logging module so you can see what step is running.

 ### Installation

 ```bash